New accounting procedures for construction industry businesses

 - The reverse charge is based on the rate of VAT that applies for the work in question but only supplies subject to either 5% or 20% VAT.
 Zero-rated sales are excluded.

-Steve is also VAT registered, and will then invoice the building owner.
+Contractor - Steve is a building contractor and also VAT registered, who will then invoice the building owner.
 Steve is not an “end-user” because he is making an onward supply of construction services to his own customer.
 He is an “intermediary supplier”.